ivfranco/talent-plan/NOTES.md

 > disk cache.
 To reach independence, we discard the first VM invocation for
 > each benchmark from our measurements and only retain the subsequent
 > measurements,

+# project 3

+`sled` by default caches all writes and only flushes to disk every 1000ms.
+At least on x86_64-pc-windows-msvc, `std::process::Child::kill` will skip Drop implementations, when used as a KvsEngine the sled::Db must be flushed after every modifying operation otherwise a few tests won't pass.